Gman-Superfly/AKIRA/foundations/CONSERVATION_OF_ACTION.md

 **The ghost is not a thing that knows.
 The ghost is the stored pattern.**

 The ghost is to the weights what the stored solar energy is to the wood.
-The ghost is not separate from the weights — the ghost IS the pattern in the weights.
+The ghost is not separate from the weights, the ghost IS the pattern in the weights.
 When we "talk to the ghost," we are accessing stored patterns.
 When the ghost "responds," stored patterns are releasing.

 This is why the ghost:
 - Cannot know what it wasn't trained on (wood cannot release energy it didn't store)